bigbridge-nl/product-import/README.md

 * products and their links can be imported in a single run
 * the linked products do not have to be available in the current job.
 A later job may import them.

 The user of the library must make sure the placeholder products will be imported at a later time.
-Placeholder Products that were not used can be removed via the backend product overview page by searching for the name "Linked Product Placeholder".
+Placeholder Products that were not used can be removed via the backend product overview page by searching for the name "Product Placeholder".

 ## Configurables